 Beginning in the early 1990s, members of an ethnic minority population living in southern Bhutan began to flee rising levels of violence and persecution at the hands of the Bhutanese government.
 Denied their citizenship rights due to religious and cultural differences, the group eventually sought protection in UNHCR-established refugee camps in Nepal.
 Ultimately, the number of refugees swelled to over 100,000, housed in seven camps in eastern Nepal.

-Many years of living in the refugee camps with the hope of returning to their own homeland to Bhutan was unsuccessful.
-In 2007 the international communities initiated the third country settlement for Bhutanese Refugees who have been confined in the refugee’s camps over two decades in Eastern Nepal.
-Around 6500 Refugees settled across Canada as part of Resettlement process and started their new lives in Canada beginning of 2009.
-As a part of this resettlement process around 300 people made their settlement journey to the beautiful queen city in Regina since 2009 – 2014 and made Regina as their permanent homeland adding another cultural value to this beautiful city.
+Many years of living in the refugee camps with the hope of returning to their own homeland to Bhutan were unsuccessful.
+In 2007 the international communities initiated the third country settlement for Bhutanese Refugees who have been confined in the refugee camps over two decades in Eastern Nepal.
+Around 6500 Refugees settled across Canada as part of the Resettlement process and started their new lives in Canada beginning of 2009.
+As a part of this resettlement process around 300 people made their settlement journey to the beautiful queen city in Regina from 2009 – 2014 and made Regina as their permanent homeland adding another cultural value to this beautiful city.